 In your emails, you’ll provide meaningful content that sounds like you—not some weird marketing robot.
 (Trust me, nobody cares what the marketing robot has to say, but people really want to hear from Y-O-U.) A great email marketing strategy will earn you loyal fans who can’t wait to read/watch/scroll everything you do, including nab your latest group offer, one-on-one online coaching session, or mastermind.
 In other words, you’ll turn potential customers into paying customers.

 A sales funnel is marketing lingo for the journey a customer goes on when making a purchase.
 A funnel is a great analogy because a large number of potential customers usually start out at the beginning of the sales process.
-This group narrows, and only a fraction of these people—your tried-and-true, ideal customers—actually end up making a purchase.
+This group narrows, and only a fraction of these people—your tried-and-true, ideal and eventually, loyal customers—actually end up making a purchase.
 The goal is to turn interested followers into paying, satisfied coaching customers.

 The four stages of a sales funnel are:

 - Action (working with you!)